AnomalyMatch: Discovering Rare Objects of Interest with Semi-supervised and Active Learning: Discussion

 Despite strong results, our study acknowledges several important limitations that warrant further exploration.
 Addressing these limitations in future work will further strengthen the practical applicability of our approach, enabling its robust deployment in diverse, realistic scientific and industrial contexts.

 \textbf{Idealised Active Learning Assumptions.} Our experiments assumed an idealised active learning environment where human annotations are consistently accurate.
 In practical deployments, labelling errors and inconsistencies are likely, particularly in ambiguous cases.
 Additionally, our experiments assumed balanced incremental labelling (equal numbers of anomalies and normal cases per active learning cycle), which may differ significantly in real-world usage where normal labels are generally easier and cheaper to obtain than anomalies.
+Therefore, we would expect errors and a loss of accuracy to be introduced in a real-world scenario conducting active learning.